Kelach/ATX-Traffic-Incidents-API/README.md

 This project is utilizes a real-time public traffic incident dataset from the Austin traffic reports RSS feed to build a Flask Web API project.
-Users can query information regarding live incidents in the Travis County area and view graphs ** explain what kind of graphs ** for the month.
+Users can query information regarding live incidents in the Travis County area and view graphs.
 This project uses a pesistent Redis database for data storage and can also be deployed into a Kubernetes cluster.